Bet365619/ITRY/README.md

 Other than acceleration data of the user, temperature data of the user's residence is also an important metric that can potentially be signs of an emergency

 Data stored in the database can be extracted and be analysed.
-1. Import the code in _ to R studios.
 The following are library to be used and packages to be installed when using R Studio
 ```bash
 #If required
 # install.packages("ggplot2")